fifonik/ElegooNeptuneThumbnailPrusaMod/README.md

   `"C:\Program Files\Python311\pythonw.exe" "C:\ElegooNeptuneThumbnailPrusaMod\thumbnail.py";`

-## Building your own executable from script
+## Building your own executable from the script

 - Install Python;
 - Install pyinstaller: `pip install pyinstaller`
 - Clone the repo;
-- Open console, navigate to the repo folder and run `pyinstaller build.spec` => thumbnail.exe will be created in `dist` folder
+- Open console, navigate to the repo folder and run `pyinstaller build.spec` (or just run supplied `build.bat`) => thumbnail.exe will be created in `dist` folder

 ## Compatibility